 Working arrangements between thesis writers and their committees vary and must be arranged by the respective parties.
 Typically the completion of a creative work project has two parts.
 One may be a public presentation, such as a workshop, performance or DVD presentation.
 The other part is a comprehensive written documentation of the project that builds upon the proposal and includes discussion of the process and evaluation.

 When the final draft of the written portion is ready for approval, a final meeting between the candidate and committee should be convened to review the documentation and suggest any final revisions or editing.
-If approved, committee members will sign the appropriate completion report, which must be filed in the Division of Graduate Studies by the appropriate date.
-Candidates should provide copies of the creative work in manuscript and digital form to the graduate coordinator for the department’s permanent collection as well as to the committee chair.
+When both parts of the project are approved by the committee, the candidate will initiate the Report of Completion form by submitting it to Docusign and the members of the committee sign the form.
+Completion form should be filed by the Report of Completion date specified by Graduate Studies for that semester.

 As described in the creative work process, the working arrangements between candidates and committee members must be clearly established.
 Candidates should obtain from Graduate Studies a copy of the Preparation and Submission Guidelines and follow those guidelines throughout the preparation of the document.
 Some candidates work almost exclusively with their chairs until completion of a final draft of the thesis, which is then given to other committee members for review.
 Other candidates work with the entire committee throughout the process.